velazquez-96/Employee-Database-SQL/README.md

 ## Outcomes

 Here you can check some outcomes of the project.
-However, all the results anre contained in the files; feel free to check them out
+However, all the results are contained in the files; feel free to check them out

 Entity Relationship Diagram